wpmetabox/docs/_docs/extensions/mb-custom-table.md

 )";
 ```

-{% include alert.html content="BLOB and TEXT columns also can be indexed, but a prefix length must be given.
+{% include alert.html content="BLOB and TEXT columns also can be indexed, but a fixed length must be given.
 Make sure you set the length when you want to index a text column." %}

 ### Parameters